Question 890 of 1,000

 What is the correct answer to this question?

-The correct answer is: Network Security Groups (NSGs) — Network Security Groups (NSGs) can be applied to subnets to filter traffic.
-You can create an NSG for the Backend subnet that denies all inbound traffic from the internet and allows inbound traffic only from the Frontend subnet on port 1433.
+The correct answer is: Network Security Groups (NSGs) — Network Security Groups (NSGs) are the correct solution because they provide stateful, layer-3/4 traffic filtering at the subnet or NIC level.
+By applying an NSG to the Backend subnet with a rule that denies all inbound internet traffic (deny all from Internet) and a higher-priority rule that allows inbound traffic from the Frontend subnet on TCP port 1433, you enforce the required isolation while permitting necessary SQL communication.

 What should I do if I get this AZ-500 question wrong?